Manhasset, New York: Demographics

 There were 2,744 households, out of which 38.2% had children under the age of 18 living with them, 63.6% were married couples living together, 11.5% had a female householder with no husband present, and 22.2% were non-families.
 20.9% of all households were made up of individuals, and 9.6% had someone living alone who was 65 years of age or older.
-The average household size was 2.80 and the average family size was 3.28.
+The average household size was 2.80, and the average family size was 3.28.
 The population was spread out, with 23.9% under the age of 18 and 19.2% 65 years of age or older.
 The median age was 45.9 years.
 For every 100 females, there were 91.0 males.

 The median income for a household in the CDP was $133,456, and the median income for a family was $180,086.
 The per capita income in the CDP was $72,973.
 5.5% of the population and 4.0% of families were below the poverty line.
 6.3% of people under 18 years of age and 4.6% of people 65 and older had incomes below the poverty line.

 Government

-Town Council
+Town representation

-Manhasset is located in the Town of North Hempstead's 4th council district, which as of January 2023 is represented by Veronica Lurvey (D–Great Neck).
+Manhasset, an unincorporated area within the Town of North Hempstead, is directly governed by said Town.
+It is located in the Town of North Hempstead's 4th council district, which as of January 2023 is represented by David Adhami (R–Great Neck).

-As of 2024, the entire hamlet will be located within the Town of North Hempstead's 5th council district, due to redistricting.
+As of 2025, the entire hamlet will be located within the Town of North Hempstead's 5th council district, due to redistricting.

 Furthermore, as Manhasset is the town seat of North Hempstead, the Town's government is seated in the hamlet, and North Hempstead Town Hall is located on Plandome Road in the hamlet's downtown area.

+Representation in higher government

-Nassau County Legislature
+County representation

-Manhasset is split between Nassau County's 9th and 10th Legislative districts, which as of January 2023 are represented in the Nassau County Legislature by Richard Nicoello (R–New Hyde Park) and Mazi Melesa Pilip (R–Great Neck), respectively.
+Manhasset located within Nassau County's 10th Legislative district, which as of August 2025 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

+State representation

 New York State Assembly

-Manhasset is located in the New York State Assembly's 16th Assembly district, which as of January 2023 is represented by Gina Sillitti (D–Manorhaven).
+Manhasset is located in the New York State Assembly's 16th State Assembly district, which as of August 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Manhasset is located in the New York State Senate's 7th State Senate district, which as of January 2023 is represented by Jack M. Martins (R–Old Westbury).
+Manhasset is located in the New York State Senate's 7th State Senate district, which as of August 2025 is represented by Jack M. Martins (R–Old Westbury).

+Federal representation

 United States House of Representatives

-Manhasset is located in New York's 3rd congressional district, which as of January 2023 is represented by George A. Santos (R).
+Manhasset is located entirely within New York's 3rd Congressional district, which as of August 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).